 Subgroup analysis Appendix Table A2 disaggregated the national rank-rank slope, the absolute upward mobility (AUM) and the rags-to-riches probability (PQ5Q1) measures by relevant subgroups.
-Column 1 reports the overall relative and absolute mobility estimates shown in Figures 1 and 3.
+Column 1 reports the overall relative and absolute mobility estimates shown in Figures 1 and 2.
 Beyond gender, subgroup comparisons reveal only modest variation: second-generation migrants exhibit a slope of 0.276 (first-generation

 0.251), first-born children 0.277 (not-first-born 0.279), and children of married parents 0.280 (unmarried 0.242; divorced 0.247).
-Even extending the birth cohort to 1980-1990 leaves the slope virtually unchanged (0.277)4.
+Even extending the birth cohort to 1980-1990 leaves the slope virtually unchanged (0.277).
 By contrast, the largest heterogeneity arises by child gender.
 Sons face a slope of 0.260 versus 0.285 for daughters, indicating stronger intergenerational income persistence for female children.
 This gender gap also manifests in terms of absolute upward mobility: sons from families at the 25th percentile reach on average the percentile 47.8 but daughters only climb up to percentile 39.3, which translate to an approximate income gap of €3,091 (See Appendix Figure A8).
-Regarding the probability of reaching the top quintile from the bottom quintile, we also observe a substantial gender gap, with a probability of 12.7% for sons compared to 8.2% for daughters5.
-Further examining the very top of the children's income distribution reveals dramatic gender disparities: in the top percentile (average income of €213,858), male children are overrepresented by a 60%, underscoring that sons are much more likely than daughters to attain economic elite income status in Spain (see Appendix Figure A7).
+Regarding the probability of reaching the top quintile from the bottom quintile, we also observe a substantial gender gap, with a probability of 12.7% for sons compared to 8.2% for daughters.
+Further examining the very top of the children's income distribution reveals dramatic gender disparities: in the top percentile (average income of €213,858), male children are overrepresented by roughly 40% relative to their national share, while female children are mechanically underrepresented by a 60%, underscoring that sons are much more likely than daughters to attain economic elite income status in Spain (see Appendix Figure A7).